Skip to content

 4. Tokens

 IAM block on kis.ai supports five types of principals, or user types, ensuring comprehensive and flexible access control.
-These diverse range of principals allows for precise and secure management of various entities interacting with the system.
+This diverse range of principals allows for precise and secure management of various entities interacting with the system.

 User TypeDescriptionID Prefix